 Talk us through your typical day.

 I don’t really have a typical day.
-I generally make a mental list of things that need to be done (if it’s a big list I write it down and ask myself how terrible will it be if this doesn’t happen today - which usually reduces the list a lot!) and then just go for it.
-When I’m developing a new design or collection, this usually comes first on the “need to do list” for a couple of weeks.
+I generally make a mental list of things that need to be done (if it’s a big list I write it down and ask myself how terrible will it be if this doesn’t happen today - which usually reduces the list a lot) and then just go for it.
+When I’m developing a new design or collection, this usually comes first on the 'need to do list' for a couple of weeks.

 Who inspires you and why?

-So many great designers out there!
+There are so many great designers out there!
 But I’d have to say that the ones that have inspired me the most are Julie Patterson for her amazing Australian designs and Cole & Son for those incredible wallpapers that tell stories and capture my imagination.